Illinois Compiled Statutes

 (from Ch.
 110, par.
 12-705)

 the date of issuance.
-Summons with 4 copies of the interrogatories shall be
+Summons with one copy of the interrogatories shall be

 served and returned as in other civil cases.
 If the garnishee is served with